 |Dedicated instance family||

-Instance typesFor more information about the supported instance types and their specifications, such as the number of cores, memory capacity, storage capacity, maximum number of connections, and IOPS, see Primary ApsaraDB RDS instance types.
+Instance typesFor more information about the supported instance types and their specifications, such as the number of cores, memory capacity, storage capacity, maximum number of connections, and input/output operations per second (IOPS), see Primary ApsaraDB RDS instance types.

 For more information about the prices of different instance types, visit the ApsaraDB RDS buy page.

-You can change the instance type of your RDS instance between a dedicated instance type and a general-purpose instance type based on your business requirements.
+You can change the instance type of your RDS instance to an instance type that belongs to a different instance family based on your business requirements.

 For more information about how to change the instance type of your RDS instance, see the following topics:

 It seems that general-purpose instances outperform dedicated instances that have the same CPU and memory specifications.
 Why should I choose the dedicated instance family?

 A dedicated RDS instance enjoys dedicated CPU and memory resources, whereas a general-purpose RDS instance enjoys only dedicated memory resources.
 Therefore, the dedicated instance offers more reliable performance in actual practice.
 For more information, see Instance families.